BenKadosh1/WebDevBootcamp/README.md

 # WebDevBootcamp

 The folders seen here are a large portion of the work I did while going through "The Web Developer Bootcamp" course offered by Colt Steele on Udemy.
+The capstone project YelpCamp can be accessed through this folder.

 [Course Link](https://www.udemy.com/course/the-web-developer-bootcamp/)